Describe the Memory Structures that make up the System Global Area.

 The System Global Area, or SGA, is the heart of any Oracle instance.
 All the various Oracle processes communicate with the SGA in one way or another.

-Memory Structures in SGA
+Memory Structures in SGA:

-The previous module introduced you to some of the major structures in the SGA.
 This module will go a bit deeper and discuss the topics in more detail.
-Here is a more detailed version of a MouseOver you saw earlier.
+Here is a more detailed version in the diagram below.

 Database Buffer Cache: Holds data blocks read from disk